 - Develop the analytical skills to examine issues that affect the luxury sector

-- Examine the challenges of global expansion while maintaining brand exclusivity
+- Examine the challenges of global expansion while remaining sustainable and authentic

 - Learn by collaborating with your classmates and thinking like an entrepreneur